Ocelot-Social-Community/ocelot.social/docs/contributing.md

 We practice [collective code ownership](http://www.extremeprogramming.org/rules/collective.html) rather than strong code ownership, which means that:

-* developers can make contributions to other people's PRs (after checking in with them)
+* developers can make contributions to other people’s PRs (after checking in with them)
-* we avoid blocking because someone else isn't working, so we sometimes take over PRs from other developers
+* we avoid blocking because someone else isn’t working, so we sometimes take over PRs from other developers
 * everyone should always push their code to branches so others can see it

 We believe in open source contributions as a learning experience – everyone is welcome to join our team of volunteers and to contribute to the project, no matter their background or level of experience.
 To support your learning experience we founded the charity association [busFaktor() e.V.](https://www.busfaktor.org/en).